ramgorthi04/gist/code_hints.md

 ```

-### Using orders data, get the next likely order for all customers with SVD
+### Get the next likely order or product recommendations for all customers with SVD
+The following code uses the "orders" JSON from Shopify to generate recommendations for every customer.
 ```
 import pandas as pd
 import numpy as np